Sirikon/sirikon.me/data/posts/hello-world.md

 ---
-title: Amazing Test
+title: Hello World
 date: 2018-05-05
 ---
-# Amazing Test
+# Hello World!

 Such a great day to write some Markdown, fellas.